 Important note: Please include supporting documentation.
-If your total project cost is less than €5,000 and is not related to building/landscaping/construction works, then please include estimates/quotes from a minimum of three different independent suppliers with this form.
-For all other cases, please contact the [insert LA email address and/or phone number] for information on the required supporting documentation.
+If your total project cost is less than €5,000 and is not related to building/landscaping/construction works, then please include estimates/quotes from a minimum of two different independent suppliers with this form.
+For all other cases, please contact the ttierney@cavancoco.ie and/or 049 4378587 for information on the required supporting documentation.

-[Editing note which should be deleted by the LCDC– the above text can be edited as needed by the LCDC.
-The guidance regarding three quotes has been included with the intention of making the application process more clear for smaller groups, but this can also be edited by the LA if appropriate]

 Please state how your Shed proposes to acknowledge the Department, LA or LCDC.